-America’s Car-Mart provides car financing options to buyers who have been denied by traditional lenders.
-The company does report to two of the three major credit bureaus.
-The benefit of this is that you can improve your credit by making on-time payments.
-We’ll explain America’s Car-Mart’s policy in detail below.
+Short Answer: America’s Car-Mart provides car financing options to buyers who have been denied by traditional lenders.
+The company reports account details to Experian and TransUnion.
+The benefit of this is that you can improve your credit by making payments on time.
+Below, we explain America’s Car-Mart’s credit reporting policy in detail.

 Does Car-Mart Report to the Credit Bureaus?